-This function takes a wide range of input data types (spatial lines, points or text strings) and returns a data frame of coordinates representing origin (ox, oy) and destination (dx, dy) points.
+This function takes an 'od data frame' with the first two columns matching IDs of spatial objects, and matches them with objects representing origins and destinations in wide range of input data types (spatial lines, points or text strings).
+It returns a data frame of coordinates representing movement between all origin (ox, oy) and destination (dx, dy) points.

 od_coordinates(x, p = NULL, pd = NULL, silent = TRUE, sfnames = FALSE)